 - An electromotive force (emf) makes current flow.
 In spite of the name, an emf is not a force. - The figures below show a source of emf in an open circuit (left) and in a complete circuit (right).

-circuit, $F_n = F_e$ and there is no net motion of charge between the terminals.
+When the emf source is not part of a closed circuit, $F_n = F_e$ and there is no net motion of charge between the terminals.

 Potential across terminals creates electric field in circuit, causing charges to move.